“Wenn du gestorben bist, bist du allein!”

-This record definitely meets that kind of criterion and is for sure wildly veering about this Progressive landscape of gray desolate rocks.
-Then going off into some sort of a dissonant state, one of the hallmarks of some Black Metal concoctions – moins the growls.
+This record definitely meets that kind of criterion and is for sure wildly veering about this progressive alternative landscape of gray desolate rocks.
+Then going off into some sort of a dissonant state, one of the hallmarks of some Black Metal concoctions – minus the growls.
 There are some screams, though, kind of strategically placed throughout the record.

-Todtgelichter saw first action back in 2002, mainly as a Black Metal act, but then morphed into Prog and Avant-Garde later (well…).
+Todtgelichter saw first action back in 2002, mainly as a Black Metal act, but then morphed into Progressive and Avantgarde Metal later.
 And now they are back to what?
 Some sort of blackened Prog Metal or progressive Black Metal of the avant kind.
 Well, whatever!
 This is such a wild mix, it is a little of everything.
 Alternating tracks in German and English is another quirk of an already quirky roll of magical spells.

-This in relation to their former albums.
+In relation to their former albums, Rooms is generally much more mature in its delivery.
 And the first track Ghost will step right in – or more accurately – will step right on you.
-A no-nonsense style track that made me listen longer than I should have, when selecting albums for the review pipeline.
+A no-nonsense style track that made me listen longer than I should have when selecting albums for the review pipeline.
 Then they remember that German is their mother tongue and slip Schrein into the album.
 Very well done.

-Now, also towards the 2nd half of the album some holes appear in this mighty steam boiler of theirs.
+Now, also towards the 2nd half of the album, some holes appear in this mighty steam boiler of theirs.
 Tracks that do not seem to belong become apparent, Necromant being one of them.
 Then the two last tracks Origin and Pacific are surprisingly weak compared to the beginning of the album.
-And this is a pity, because it spoils some of the fun.
+And this is a pity because it spoils some of the fun.
 On the mixing and mastering side, however, they hit things spot on.

-If you like a tune that will suddenly change out of nowhere, keep you unhinged for 52 minutes of total madness and you still emerge unscathed, then Rooms is for you.
+Now, if you like a tune that will suddenly change out of nowhere, keep you unhinged for 52 minutes of total madness and you still emerge unscathed, then Rooms is for you.
 Rooms is for sure not a record for a relaxing evening in your rocking chair on your porch.
 It will keep you on your toes and demand your attention for every friggin’ minute you spend with it.

-Todtgelichter present high quality musicianship on Rooms with a Progressive twist, sometimes blackened with tales from the Black Metal universe, whilst not quite qualifying for it.
-After all, the latter is where they were rooted in the beginning, but they have moved far, far down different roads for now.
-For sure, the album is never boring and presented in two languages to boot.
+Todtgelichter present high-quality musicianship on Rooms with a progressive twist, sometimes blackened with tales from the Black Metal universe, whilst not quite qualifying for it.
+After all, the latter is where they found roots in the beginning.
+But they have moved far, far down different roads for now.
+For sure, the album is never boring and is presented in two languages to boot.
 Now, if you were looking for your usual predictable song structure with catchy refrains, then this is definitely not for you.
 All the others, why not give it a shot.
-I thoroughly enjoyed listening to the album.